 This one's easy: Turn on music using your phone's native streaming app, and record a video Story.
 Once you get ready to edit and share, make sure the sound icon isn't muted so your viewers can jam with you.

-Alternatively, if you'd rather your video be muted, tap the sound icon so an "X" appears over it.
+Alternatively, if you'd rather your video be muted, tap the sound icon so a slash appears over it.

 11. Upload Instagram Stories from your phone's camera roll.

 Great Instagram Stories aren't just created through the Instagram app.
-You can also upload photo and video content from your mobile device's native camera roll.
+You can also upload photos and videos from your mobile device's native camera roll.

-To upload a photo or video for use as an Instagram Story, open your Instagram Story's camera lens and tap the little square icon on the bottom lefthand of the screen.
+To upload a photo or video for use as an Instagram Story, open your Instagram Story's camera lens and tap the little square icon on the bottom lefthand corner.
 See what this looks like below.